bariscicek/webtask-commit-announcer/README.md

 web worker for you.

 Web worker will listen to web push notifications.
 If you allowed notifications you will receive them.
 If you did not allow, notifications will not be shown.
+If you want to override your settings search for "Notification" in settings and remove webtaks' url.